weblinko/php-chronopost/README.md

 # php-chronopost
-This package has been generated from the [Colissimo Postage Web Services](https://ws.colissimo.fr/sls-ws/SlsServiceWS?wsdl) WSDL using the [PackageGenerator](https://github.com/WsdlToPhp/PackageGenerator) project.
+This package has been generated from the [Chronopost Shipping Web Services](https://ws.chronopost.fr/shipping-cxf/ShippingServiceWS?wsdl) and [Chronopost Tracking Web Services](https://ws.chronopost.fr/tracking-cxf/TrackingServiceWS?wsdl) WSDL using the [PackageGenerator](https://github.com/WsdlToPhp/PackageGenerator) project.

 ## How to install ?